rui314/mold/README.md

    the archive file.

-   An archive file is just a bundle of object files, just like zip file but an uncompressed form.
+   An archive file is just a bundle of object files, just like zip file but in an uncompressed form.
 An achive file typically has the .a file extension and named after its contents.
 For example, the archive file containing all libc objects is named `libc.a`.

    If you pass an archive file along with other object files to the